 - Click "Get Started".

-- A popup will appear, here you only need to check Maps and click "Continue".
+- A popup will appear, here you only need to check Maps and Places and click "Continue".

 - Next, create a new project.
 This can just be your business name.
 Click "Next" to continue.